 Notably, CBD binds to different receptors than those that lead to opioid addiction.

 In experiments reported in 2009, rats pressed a lever to take heroin.
 CBD did not lower the amount of heroin that the rats self-administered or the rat’s drug-seeking behavior while taking heroin.
 However, when doctors took the rats off heroin and given CBD, there was a lowering in drug-seeking behavior when the animals saw a heroin-associated cue.

 The first studies of CBD in humans verified that CBD, when co-administered with fentanyl, is safe and well-tolerated in healthy, non-opioid-dependent individuals.
 A small 2015 double-blind study conducted in opioid-dependent individuals found that a single administration of CBD, compared to a placebo, decreased cue-induced craving for opioids and feelings of anxiety.
 A double-blind, placebo-controlled study means doctors and patients do not know who is getting an actual drug and getting a placebo.
 That is to protect against what is known as the placebo effect.

 A double-blind placebo-controlled report published in 2019, adds to these findings.
 It demonstrates that the Food and Drug Administration-approved Epidiolex can reduce cue-induced craving in individuals who had been former heroin users.
 Furthermore, in these individuals, Epidiolex reduced reports of anxiety and blood levels of cortisol, a hormone known to increase under conditions of stress and anxiety.

-Although further research is needed, these studies strongly suggest that Epidiolex or CBD may hold promise as a critical weapon in fighting the opioid epidemic.
+Although further research is needed, these studies strongly suggest that CBD may hold promise as a critical weapon in fighting the opioid epidemic.